-The Wisting field includes oil discoveries in the Wisting Central and Hanssen compartments; located in the Hoop Fault complex, in the Barents Sea.
 Oil has been proven in the late Triassic to Middle Jurassic sediments in Realgrunnen Sub-group, the Stø, Nordmela and Fruholmen Formations.
-The main reservoir (Stø Formation) gross thickness is ~25m and it is characterised by excellent reservoir properties (2-4D).
-The apex of the field is estimated to be approximately 600 m TVD MSL, and the free water levels (FWL) encountered are in the range of 690-698 m TVD MSL.
+The main reservoir (Stø Formation) gross thickness is ~25m and it is characterized by excellent reservoir properties (2-4D).
+The apex of the field is estimated to be approximately 600 metres TVD MSL, and the free water levels (FWL) encountered are in the range of 690-698 metres TVD MSL.
 The Wisting reservoir has normal pressure (~70 bar) and low temperature (~17 °C).